idaholab/moose/modules/stochastic_tools/doc/content/source/distributions/TruncatedNormal.md

 ## Example Input Syntax

-The following input file defines a normal distribution with a mean of 0 and a standard deviation of 1 and truncation range (-10,10).
+The following input file defines a normal distribution with a mean of 100, a standard deviation of 25, and truncation range (50,150).

 !listing modules/stochastic_tools/test/tests/distributions/truncated_normal.i block=Distributions